AliciaMstt/GeneticIndicators/README.md

 ## 4. Pipeline used in the multinational assessment
-In the multinational evaluation of genetic diversity indicators (Mastretta-Yanes, da Silva et al. 2023) the raw kobo output form the form "International Genetic Indicator testing" was downloaded from R as described above.
+In the multinational evaluation of genetic diversity indicators (Mastretta-Yanes, da Silva et al. 2023) the raw kobo output form the form "International Genetic Indicator testing" was downloaded from R as described in section [2.3.
+Downloading kobo data](https://aliciamstt.github.io/GeneticIndicators/#23-downloading-kobo-data).

-UNDER CONSTRUCTION
+Then, the functions described above were used as part of a pipeline with the following R Markdown notebooks:

+* [1\_quality_check](https://aliciamstt.github.io/GeneticIndicators/1_quality_check.html): looks for common sources of error and flags those records manual revision by the assessors who capture data from each country.
+The output is a file showing the records that need manual review or corrections, if any.
+Raw [.Rmd file here](./1_quality_check.Rmd).

+* [2\_cleaning](https://aliciamstt.github.io/GeneticIndicators/2_cleaning.html): corrects the errors detected by `1_quality_check.Rmd, based on the feed back from the people who collected the data.
+Corrections are done within this script to ensure reproducibility.
+The output is a clean kobo file that can be used for analyses. [.Rmd file here](./2_cleaning.Rmd).

+* [3\_manuscript\_figures\_analyses](https://aliciamstt.github.io/GeneticIndicators/3_manuscript_figures_analyses.html): This notebook estimates the indicators based on the raw clean data and perfomrs the main analyses and figures used in the manuscript of the multicountry paper.
+The input is the "clean kobo output" that was first cleaned by `2_cleaning.Rmd`.
+Besides the plots and statistics , the output is are the indicators data ready to be used to estimate the indicators (`ind[1-3]_data.csv`), a single file with the indicators already calculated (`indicators_full.csv`) and metadata.[.Rmd file here](./3_manuscript_figures_analyses.Rmd).

 ## References